 Paris has arguably the biggest biotech cluster in Europe, with a wide range of applications, from drug development and medical devices to synthetic biology and green energy.
 To start making sense of Paris’ biotech landscape, here is a list of the 15 biotech companies in Paris that you should definitely know.

-With three off-the-shelf therapies already in clinical trials, one of them licensed to Servier and Allogene.
+Cellectis has six off-the-shelf therapies in clinical trials, with three licensed to Servier and Allogene.
 Its lead candidate off-the-shelf therapy is now in phase I development.
-This makes it one of the most advanced player in the field.
-The company trades on the NASDAQ and Euronext Paris stock exchanges with a combined market cap on both markets of over €1B.
+This makes it one of the most advanced players in the field.
+The company trades on the Nasdaq and the Euronext Paris stock exchanges with a combined market cap on both markets of over €1B.

-DBV Technologies was the first French Biotech to be listed on the NASDAQ back in 2014.
-Today, it has a market cap of over €1Bn.
+DBV Technologies was the first French biotech to be listed on the Nasdaq back in 2014.
+Today, it has a market cap of over €900M.
 The company is developing a skin patch that could help children with life-threatening food allergies by exposing them to controlled amounts of the substance that provokes their allergy.

 GenSight Biologics is developing gene therapies to treat inherited forms of blindness.
 The company’s most advanced treatment is intended for Leber hereditary optic neuropathy, a rare mitochondrial disease that causes irreversible loss of vision.